cdapio/coopr/docs/tech-docs/source/overview.rst

 Google App Engine, and Joyent.
 Automator plugins are responsible for implementing the various services defined on a cluster.
 For example, a
 Chef automator plugin could be used to invoke Chef recipes that install, configure, initialize, start or stop your application.
 Various plugins may be implemented to support desired technologies, such as a Puppet plugin, or even shell commands.
-Provisioners are not directly installed on the target host, but rather use SSHD to interact with the remote host, making Continuuity Loom's architecture simple and secure.
+Provisioners are not directly installed on the target host, but rather use SSHD to interact with the remote host, making Coopr's architecture simple and secure.
 Since multiple provisioners can work concurrently, this layer of provisioners support execution of thousands of concurrent tasks.